-It’s been said before, but there is an argument that any new wargame that is released has to improve upon the available scenarios for the existing “sandbox” games.
+It’s been said before that any wargame being newly released has to improve upon the available scenarios for the existing “sandbox” games.
 The holy trilogy for the Cold War era is likely The Operation Art of War (TOAW) for (you guessed it) Operation Scale land ops, Steel Panthers MBT (for tactical), and Harpoon for Sea/Air.

 I would further argue that Command: Modern Air/Naval Operations has surpassed Harpoon, so we’re left with the two old war horses TOAW and SP.
 Of course, there are far better systems out there, both for World War II (which were the original targets for those games) and for other eras, but little that is moddable and has the actual range of user-made scenarios to cover a wide range of battles.

-The time when this type of sandbox games were made, sold well, and were well supported by a user base creating scenarios seems to be a thing of the past.
-Expand the scope beyond the cold war to all eras and you’ll find that most of the game (I’m thinking of something like Age of Rifles) are not only many years behind us, but not really up to current standards.
+The time when these types of sandbox games were being made, selling well, and being well supported by a user base (via scenario creation) seems to be a thing of the past.
+Expand the scope beyond the cold war to all eras and you’ll find that most of the games are not only many years behind us, but not really up to current standards (I’m thinking of something like Age of Rifles).

-Part of the issue is that current games have details, particularly in graphics and maps, that tie them to particular battles.
+Part of the issue is that current games dwell on details, particularly in terms of graphics and map features, that tie them to particular battles.
 This might be a design/marketing issue (such as with the HPS/Tiller games where user-created maps are simply not allowed), a techical issue (in Graviteam tactics, the detailed maps may simply be beyond modding) or a simple technical hurdle (Command Ops provides the ability to create new maps, but there is a huge amount of work involved).

 One added advantage of these sandbox games is that they will cover wars/battles for which no dedicated game might ever be made.
 This next set of battles cover the struggle of the French to maintain their hold over Vietnam, post Second World War.
-For most of us in American, the story of the French in Vietnam is merely a prologue to our own war in Vietnam.
-This neglects nearly a decade of fighting using the same technology as the Korean War.
+For most of us in America, the story of the French in Indochina is merely a prologue to our own war in Vietnam.
+This neglects nearly a decade of fighting, incidentally using the same technology as the Korean War.

 Battle of Vĩnh Yên

 For tactical sandbox games, the trap is that high fidelity information is rarely known about a particular battle.
-The maps and troop dispositions can be put together, but a tactical scenario involves approximately 1 hour – so is what you’re playing a simulation.
-Or is it an abstraction of a larger battle, played out on a reduced scale?
+The maps and troop dispositions can be put together, but a tactical scenario involves approximately 1 hour.
+So is what you’re playing a simulation of an actual hour of combat?
+Or is it an abstraction of a larger battle, but played out on a reduced scale?

 The next day, the French counter-attacked.
-Linking their second Groupement Mobile (GM1) with GM3, opening the access to the town and ultimately retaking the hills occupied by the Việt Minh.
+Thy linked their second Groupement Mobile (GM1) with GM3, opened access to the town, and ultimately retook the hills occupied by the Việt Minh.
 A third Groupement Mobile (GM2) was ordered from Hanoi to aid in the defense, bringing the defenders total to around 9000.

 The third phase, taking place on the 16th into the 17th, saw the Việt Minh’s fresh division assaulting the French position on the hills with massed human wave assaults.
 These were initially repelled by the dug-in French defenders with overwhelming artillery and air support, including the use of napalm.
 However, the attackers reformed and continued their attacks through the day of the 16th, into the night, and again on the morning of the 17th.
 As the French ran low on ammunition, they were forced to give up ground.
 By the next morning, the French committed the last of their reserves to hold their position on the left end of their line (Hill 210) and continued air support drove off the communists and inflicting over 8000 casualties (killed, captured and wounded).

 The battle, as modeled in Steel Panthers, is a compressed and downsized approximation of that third phase of the battle.
 As the French, we have two platoons of infantry holding the key hills north of the town.
 Two additional platoons have entered the map on trucks, with the support of one platoon of light tanks.
 There is also air and the support of one artillery battery.
-The battle last for approximately 48 minutes, and we are exposed to an attack with superior numbers by enemy infantry backed by artillery.
+The battle lasts for approximately 48 minutes and we are exposed to an attack by enemy infantry with superior numbers backed by artillery.

 The Communists are assaulting my positions using human wave tactics.
 Things are looking bad and are about to get far worse.